logto-io/rfcs/draft/0004-user-sign-in-experience.md

 ### 3.1 Terminology

 - **Sign-in experience**: A user's experience when interacting with Logto.
 Including the front-end user interface and the back-end API calls.
-- **Sign-in experience settings**: The configuration settings that define the behavior of the sign-in experience, including the required identifiers, verification methods, profile data, and MFA settings.
+- **Sign-in experience settings**: The configuration settings that define the behavior of the sign-in experience。 Including the required identifiers, verification methods, profile data, and MFA settings.
 Developers can customize the sign-in experience settings to meet their specific requirements.
-- **Experience API**: A set of APIs that allow end-users to interact with the Logto for identity verification and profile management.
+- **Experience API**: A set of APIs that allow end-users to interact with the Logto for identity verification and profile fulfillment.
 - **Experience app**: The front-end application that provides the user interface for sign-in experience.
 - **Interaction**: A short-lived session that starts when a user initiates the sign-in experience.
 By default, it has an expiration time of one hour.
 - **Social identity**: The data used to identify a user within a social identity provider, such as Google.